virtualansoftware/tutorials/docs/Excel.md

 ## What it does
-Idaithalam read the excel and generate the Virtualan Collection and would be coverted into a Gherkin language(*Feature* file) and then run the feature file and will Produce cucumber based HTML report for the executed testcases.
-It allow to define Each API flow as separate Sheet in Excel.
-You can define Multiple sheet and it also allows to executed selected testcases.
+Idaithalam reads the excel and generates the Virtualan Collection and would be converted into a Gherkin language(*Feature* file) and then run the feature file and will Produce cucumber based HTML report for the executed test cases.
+It allows defining Each API flow as a separate Sheet in Excel.
+You can define Multiple sheets and it also allows you to executed selected test cases.

 ## API Configuration
  - **TestCaseName:**  [Example download](https://github.com/virtualansoftware/idaithalam/blob/master/samples/idaithalam-excel-apitesting/src/test/resources/virtualan_collection_testcase_01.xlsx)

-    Unique indentifier for the testcase.
-Name the testcase such a way it can be distinguished.
+    Unique identifier for the test case.
+Name the test case such a way it can be distinguished.

  - **Type:**  [Example download](file:///D:/Elan/virtualan-software-ws/idaithalam/apr-27/idaithalam/samples/idaithalam-db-kafka-apitesting/src/test/resources/virtualan_collection_kafka_db_testcase_0.xlsx)

-    For API testing would be called as "REST".
+    API testing would be called as "REST".

 - **Resource:**  [Example download](file:///D:/Elan/virtualan-software-ws/idaithalam/apr-27/idaithalam/samples/idaithalam-db-kafka-apitesting/src/test/resources/virtualan_collection_kafka_db_testcase_0.xlsx)